armijnhemel/py3buddy/README.md

 dice, executing commands)

-* py3buddyearthquake.py -- demo code (monitoring a Twitter channel with earthquake information and shake whenever the earth shakes)
+* py3buddyearthquake.py -- demo code (monitoring a Twitter channel with earthquake information and shake whenever the earth shakes).
+Needs the Python Twitter bindings (python3-twitter package on Fedora).

 * py3buddyearthquakedbus.py -- demo code (monitoring a Twitter channel with earthquake information and shake whenever the earth shakes).
-Communicates over DBus with the iBuddy.
+Communicates over DBus with the iBuddy..
+Needs the Python Twitter bindings (python3-twitter package on Fedora).

 * py3buddypidgin.py -- demo code to process some smileys from Pidgin using DBus